 The Dickson Poon School of Law at King's College London is one of the oldest law schools in England and recogniszed globally as one of the best law schools in the world - ranking in the top 10 in the UK and 16th worldwide.
 The School was established in 1831, and has played an integral role in the life of King's College London since the College was formed almost 200 years ago.
 It has one of this country's most distinguished research and teaching reputations - staff are active in research and among the leading international experts.
 This helps them to continue to push the boundaries of academic thought and to innovate across disciplines.

-For fall 2014, four spots will be available for Cornell Law School students at King's College London - The Dickson Poon School of Law.
+For fall 2014, two spots will be available for Cornell Law School students at King's College London - The Dickson Poon School of Law.

 Located in the heart of the British legal and political world and surrounded by major global law firms, The Dickson Poon School of Law offers you invaluable interaction with the wider legal community and opportunities to establish links with your peers and a wider professional network.

 London is not as handicapped-accessible as U.S. cities.
 In many locations in London, access for persons with disabilities to classrooms, offices, and other facilities may be limited.
 Further information on this subject is provided by King's here and here.